Ansar Ghazwat-ul-Hind: 2022

+On 18 January 2022, the group claimed responsibility for an attempted bomb attack in Ghazipur, Delhi.
+The group also claimed that the targets are pro-Hindutva Hindu nationalists in revenge for the 2020 Delhi riots against the Indian Muslims in Delhi by Hindu nationalists.

 2025

-After the 2025 Delhi car explosion, the Indian police arrested Muzammil Ahmad Ganai from Pulwama and Adeel Majeed Rather from Qazigund, both of whom were doctors and are alleged to be part of a terrorist cells linked to the Islamist militant groups, Jaish-e-Mohammed and Ansar Ghazwat-ul-Hind.
+Before the 2025 Delhi car explosion, the Indian police arrested Muzammil Ahmad Ganai from Pulwama and Adeel Majeed Rather from Qazigund, both of whom were doctors and are alleged to be part of a terrorist cells linked to the Islamist militant groups, Jaish-e-Mohammed and Ansar Ghazwat-ul-Hind.